Loki (TV series): Other media

-Documentary special
+Documentary specials

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
-The special on this series, Assembled: The Making of Loki, goes behind the scenes of the first season, featuring Waldron, Herron, Hiddleston, Mbatha-Raw, Mosaku, Wilson, Di Martino, Oparei, Grant, and Majors.
+The special on this series, "The Making of Loki", goes behind the scenes of the first season, featuring Waldron, Herron, Hiddleston, Mbatha-Raw, Mosaku, Wilson, Di Martino, Oparei, Grant, and Majors.
 The special was released on Disney+ on July 21, 2021.
+A special for the second season, "The Making of Loki: Season 2", was released on Disney+ on November 22, 2023.